Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): Topological Gorenstein duality

 \section{Topological Gorenstein duality}

 \la{S8} The realization of algebras of quasi-invariants raises natural questions about homotopy-theoretic analogues (refinements) of basic properties and structures associated with these algebras.
 In this section, we make first steps in this direction by showing that the spaces of quasi-invariants $ X_m(G,T) $ satisfy Gorenstein duality in the sense of stable homotopy theory.
 Our main result --- Theorem~\ref{ThGor} --- should be viewed as a topological analogue of Theorem~\ref{TGoren} on Gorensteinness of rings of quasi-invariants.
-For reader's convenience, we collect basic definitions from stable homotopy theory concerning duality and regularity properties of commutative ring spectra, in Appendix~B. We refer to Appendix~B for all unexplained notation used in this section.
+For reader's convenience, we begin this section with a brief introduction to spectral (`higher') algebra, where we recall basic definitions concerning duality and regularity properties of commutative ring spectra.
+Our main reference is the beautiful paper \cite{DGI06}, where many concepts that we use were originally introduced (we also recommend the lecture notes \cite{G18} which supplement \cite{DGI06} with many interesting examples).
+The readers familiar with this material may skip Section~\ref{S7.1} and go directly to Sections~\ref{S7.2} and \ref{S7.3}.